Bitcoin Latinum Price Down 0% Over Last Week (LTNM)

-Bitcoin Latinum (LTNM) traded flat against the dollar during the 1-day period ending at 16:00 PM E.T. on June 21st.
-Bitcoin Latinum has a market cap of $76.81 million and $8.00 worth of Bitcoin Latinum was traded on exchanges in the last day.
-Over the last seven days, Bitcoin Latinum has traded 0% lower against the dollar.
-One Bitcoin Latinum token can currently be purchased for $0.41 or 0.00000790 BTC on major exchanges.
+Bitcoin Latinum (LTNM) traded flat against the dollar during the one day period ending at 14:00 PM E.T. on June 27th.
+Bitcoin Latinum has a total market capitalization of $76.81 million and approximately $8.00 worth of Bitcoin Latinum was traded on exchanges in the last day.
+During the last week, Bitcoin Latinum has traded 0% lower against the dollar.
+One Bitcoin Latinum token can now be purchased for $0.41 or 0.00000790 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.